 Symptoms of diabetic retinopathy

 In the beginning stages, you may not notice any signs of nonproliferative retinopathy.
 However, as the disease progresses, blurry vision and black spots are the classic symptoms.
-This underscores why it is critical to visit our eye clinic routinely for diabetic vision care in Toronto!
+This underscores why it is critical to visit our eye clinic routinely for diabetic vision care in Downtown Toronto!
 Unfortunately, if diabetic retinopathy remains undetected until you suffer vision loss, it is much harder to treat – and the vision loss may be irreversible.

 What can increase your risk of developing diabetic retinopathy?